prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 ### Generating SVG graphic

-I'm new to SVG graphics and stumbled across this fantastic website for creating charts from raw data.
+I'm new to SVG graphics and stumbled across this fantastic website for creating charts from raw data; [Raw by Density Design].
 All you need to do is paste in some raw data and select the chart you want.
 A great way to see what works best initially.

-[raw.densitydesign.org]
+[Raw by Density Design]: http://raw.densitydesign.org